UEP-HUG/Professions_classifications/README.md

 # Walkthrough of code
 The numbered code files run sequentially, but each one "sources" the preceding file, so for example you should be able to directly run the last file ("05_define_essential_healthcare_workers.R") and it will itself source the preceding four files.
+You should not have to manually move around any datasets, as they're all in the Share folder, and I've put the non-sensitive ones (e.g. with standard ISCO definitions / indices) directly in GitHub, so they should arrive in your local folders when you start the local repository.

+You should also **install the `pacman` package** (package management tool) for automatic installing / loading of all packages used in these analyses.

 -  01_read_in_datasets.R
     -  Read in relevant WORK, Specchio, and KIDS datasets